dicemaster5/COMP210_2_AR_VR_task/README.md

 ## Key requirments the prototype must fufill:
 - RTS type controls using the Vive controllers (area unit selection, point command to move units to position)
 - Player can pick up units from the ground and place them somewhere else using the Vive Controllers
-- Units can move around and avoid obstacles thanks to AI
+- Units can move around and avoid obstacles using to AI
 - Units can contruct buildings/factories
 - Units can carry and move around resources for construction